JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 To make your application work on both iOS and Android, you'll first make your code cross-platform by moving some of it to a shared module.
-After that you'll use your cross-platform code in the Android application, and then you'll use the same code in a new iOS application.
+After that, you'll use your cross-platform code in the Android application, and then you'll use the same code in a new iOS application.

 > If you aren't familiar with Kotlin Multiplatform, learn how to [create a cross-platform application from scratch](quickstart.md)
 > first.